 Using the context menu

 Some WinZip context menu items are also appropriate for multiple selections.
-For example, you can select several files and add them all to a Zip file (.zip or .zipx) in one operation, or you can select multiple Zip files and extract from all of them at once.
+For example, you can select several files and add them all to a Zip file (.zip or .zipx) in one operation, or you can select multiple Zip files and unzip them at once.
 To do this, left click a file or folder to select the first item, hold down the Ctrl key and left click to select additional items, and then right click any selected item to pop up the context menu.
 See your Windows help for more ways to select multiple files.